IFK Vaxholm: History

 The 18 April 1920, a crowd of 50 people gathered to form a sports club in Vaxholm.
 At first they were i part of IFK Stockholm but in August 1921 they became an independent part of IFK.
 In 1984 they changed their namn to "Vaxholm/KA 1 IF" after a tie-up with "Vaxholms Kustartilleriregementes IF" but 1989 they changed back.
-They have had several different kinds of sports during the years:Skiing, bandy, table-tennis, ice hockey and football along with a couple of other sports.
+They have had several different kinds of sports during the years:Skiing, bandy, table-tennis, ice hockey and footbaII along with a couple of other sports.
 Now they only play football.
 IFK Vaxholm has almost 800 members and they are the biggest sports club in Vaxholm.

 In 1974 the first, and only so far, IFK Vaxholm team made it to the "S:t Erikscupen" final.
 The girls lost VS Rågsveds IF with 5–0.

 IFK Vaxholms home ground, Vaxö IP, was founded in 1943 and since 1988 the ground have had artificial grass.

 According to Vaxholms website Jesper Winzerling is the best goalscorer in IFK Vaxholm history, 78 goals in 79 games.
 This statistics haven't been updated since 2007.